jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/notes/2009-06-3-planning-plus-black-box-spec-part-a-notes-cycle-2-black-box-part-a.md

     -----
     - [x] Categorization:

-        - You have to categorize the ideas by relevance.
+        - You might categorize the ideas by relevance.
         And then the relevant topics need exact definitions in a list of topics to cover.
         Then you have a structure within which to work out the topic completely.
         -----